DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-05-templates.md

 ## Template limits and risks

 Because a template includes all course fields it might be inappropriate to use them across certain courses.
-For example, by setting the fees on a template to those of a PGCE course (£9,000), this template shouldn’t then be applied to a QTS course – which costs less.
+For example, by setting the fees on a template to those of a PGCE course (£9,000), this template should not then be applied to a QTS course – which costs less.
 There’s a risk that users could apply these templates wrongly and show incorrect information to users.

 ### Results